evansbenj/BIO722.md/1_Evaluating_your_data.md

 `cat forward.fastq | awk 'NR >= 0  && NR <= 500000 { print }' > forward_subset.fastq`

 Here the `cat` command pipes the file called 'forward.fastq` to the `awk command.
 Then the `awk` command searches the number of records `NR` (i.e. the line numbers) from 0-500,000 and prints them to a file called `forward_subset.fastq`.
+In this command it is important that the number of lines that you select be divisible by 4, otherwise you will end up with an incomplete fastq entry at the end of the file, which will cause issues.

 **FYI, as with most things, I did not figure this out myself, I found it on the internet somewhere.**